curl/everything-curl/libcurl-url.md

 Extracted parts are not URL decoded unless the user asks for it with the `CURLU_URLDECODE` flag.

-Remember to free the returned string with `curl_free` when you're done with it!
+Remember to free the returned string with `curl_free` when you are done with it!

 ## Set individual URL parts